tekinosman/cloze-sequence/README.md

 # Cloze Sequence

-An Anki template for memorization of lists, enumerations and procedures.
+Simple Anki template for memorization of lists, enumerations and procedures.
 Very similar to the builtin cloze functionality, with the difference being that:

 - Only one card is created per list|enumeration|procedure.
 - Clozes are revealed by directly clicking on them.